- Find A Trip

 Explore Fisherman’s Wharf, taste chocolate in Ghirardelli Square, ferry over to Alcatraz prison*, watch the sea lions, browse the shops and enjoy fresh seafood at Pier 39.
 Wander down Lombard Street, cross the Golden Gate Bridge to the fishing town of Sausalito, ride the historic Cable Car to Chinatown for dinner, take in an A’s or Giant’s game, and dance the night away at a real nightclub!

 Check into your residence at UCLA for an incredible stay in the star capital of the world!
 Ride the movies at Universal Studios before an evening at City Walk and an incredible meal at Hard Rock Cafe.
+In between thrills at Universal, you might catch a live shooting of EXTRA with Mario Lopez and Maria Menounos!
 Stargaze on the Hollywood Walk of Fame, match handprints at Mann’s Chinese Theater and check out Hollywood & Highland.
 Devour a treat from Diddy Riese in the college town of Westwood Village.
 Eye the chiseled bodies on Venice Beach, stroll Rodeo Drive, take in an incredible comedy show with front row seats at the IMPROV, feel the magic at Disneyland and end the day with a spectacular fireworks display over the castle.
 Visit the Museum of Tolerance and lend a hand volunteering at the Los Angeles Regional Food Bank.
+Delight your palate at the Original Farmers Market on Fairfax & 3rd, chose from over 100 different cuisines.
+Take a stroll in Downtown Santa Monica on the Third Street Promenade and enjoy live performances.
+Then, hop over Ocean Avenue to the Santa Monica Pier and soak up the beautiful views of the California coast from the world famous Ferris Wheel.

 Learn to hang 10 with professional instructors at our surf school before a relaxing day at the beach.
-Encounter the 4,000+ animals in the world-famous San Diego Zoo and battle in laser tag with your trip mates.
+Encounter the 4,000+ animals in the world-famous San Diego Zoo.
+Explore Seaport Village.
+Battle in laser tag with your trip mates.

 What happens in Vegas … will be shared with very jealous family and friends back home!
 Relax in the lazy river or cool down in the wave pool at our incredible resort.
-Brave the 144' drop and heartline twist and dive on the Roller Coaster at New York-New York.
-Take in the sites - an erupting volcano at the Mirage, dancing fountains and the world’s largest chocolate fountain at the Bellagio, gondolas at the Venetian, talking statues in the Forum Shops at Caesar’s Palace and more.
-After an Italian Feast at Buca di Beppo, explore M&M World and dare to ride one of the world’s-highest thrill rides 1,000 feet off the ground as you choose from the Big Shot, Insanity or X-Scream at the Stratosphere.
+Brave the 144′ drop and heartline twist and dive on the Roller Coaster at New York-New York.
+Take in the sites – an erupting volcano at the Mirage, dancing fountains and the world’s largest chocolate fountain at the Bellagio, gondolas at the Venetian, talking statues in the Forum Shops at Caesar’s Palace and more.
+Explore M&M World and dare to ride one of the world’s-highest thrill rides 1,000 feet off the ground as you choose from the Big Shot, Insanity or X-Scream at the Stratosphere.

 Embrace the sculptured canyons, soaring cliffs and dramatic landscapes in Zion National Park.
 Visit Kanab, Utah’s Little Hollywood and star in a real western show before the incredible Chuckwagon Cookout.
 The following day, walk through the spectacularly colored hoodoos at Bryce Canyon.
+Roll down the coral-hued sand dunes located beside red sandstone cliffs at the Coral Pink Sand Dunes State Park.
 Continue onto the Grand Canyon, one of the Natural Wonders of the World.

 Boulder is famous for its Western history and for acquiring many high rankings in health, well -being and quality of life.
 Forbes.com listed Boulder as the best town to live in, while Moneywatch.net ranked it number one healthiest cities.
 Kristin Davis from Sex and the City, Pro Bowler Tony Boselli and professional wrestler Big Van Vader were all born in Boulder.